Coronavirus Q&A: A Legal Resource Guide for Employers

 Businesses should provide employees clear expectations and guidelines.
 For example, identify which employees will work remotely (or have the option to work remotely) and which employees will not work remotely.
 Businesses should also tell employees whether they are expected to work their normal hours, or whether employees have the option of working different hours.
 Finally, employers should ensure that hourly employees have a method for accurately recording their time.

-Can an employer force an employee to work remotely (telework) and if so, what are the guidelines?
+Can an employer force an employee to work remotely (telework) and if so, what are

 An employer may encourage or require employees to telework as an infection control or prevention strategy.
 In doing so, employers must not single out employees in violation of any Equal Employment Opportunity (“EEO”) laws.
 If teleworking is not being provided to an employee pursuant to a contractual requirement or as part of a reasonable accommodation, the employer must pay the employee for the hours actually worked and at least at the minimum wage for regular hours worked and at least time and half the regular pay for hours worked in excess of 40 hours in a workweek.
 Employers are still required to maintain an accurate record of hours worked for all hourly employees, and are encouraged to work with employees to establish hours of work for employees who telework and a mechanism for recording each teleworking employee’s hours of work.